NoahThatsWack/HTML-Form-to-Google-Sheets/README.md

 ```
 ---

-*This step is option and not nessecary, however without this javascript code you will be redirected to a page that looks similar to the following.*
+*Without this javascript code you will be redirected to a page that looks similar to the following.*

 <img src="https://gyazo.com/dd29750aea025a73326bf51cb7a492e6.png" width="600" />